 Members of the Supervisory Board shall not participate in the discussions and decision-making on a subject or transaction in relation to which they have a conflict of interest with the company.
 Decisions to enter into transactions under which Supervisory Board members have conflicts of interest that are of material significance to the company, and to the relevant Supervisory Board member, require the approval of the Supervisory Board.
 Any such decisions will be recorded in the annual report for the relevant year, with reference to the conflict of interest and a declaration that the relevant best practice provisions of the Code have been complied with.
 During 2022, no transactions were reported under which a member had a conflict of interest which was of material significance to the company and to the relevant member.

 Remuneration of the Supervisory Board

 Supervisory Board members receive a fixed annual remuneration and attendance fee, which is determined by the AGM.
 According to the Code, it is not possible for members to be remunerated in shares.
-To implement the Shareholder Rights Directive II, an amendment to the Remuneration Policy for the Supervisory Board was approved at the AGM held on April 23, 2020.
+An amendment to the Remuneration Policy for the Supervisory Board was approved at the AGM held on April 22, 2021.
 More information on the remuneration of the members of the Supervisory Board and the Remuneration Policy of the Supervisory Board can be found in the Remuneration report and Note 26 of the Consolidated financial statements.

 Annual General Meeting of shareholders; Extraordinary General Meeting of shareholders.